msa-ali/ticketing-app/README.md

 - Orders needs to know the valid tickets that can be purchased
 - Orders needs to know the price of each ticket

+### Question.

+When should we increment or include the 'version' number of a record with an event?

+Increment/Include the 'version' number whenever the primary service responsible for a record emits an event to describe a create/update/destroy to a record.